Murders Per Capita By City In Pennsylvania For 2025

 We all watch the news with horror when we hear about a homicide that happens not that far away from us.
 While a murder just blocks or even a couple of towns away from your house would make anyone uneasy, in the long run, most likely, where you live is relatively safe.

 What city has the highest murder rate in Pennsylvania?
-The city with the highest murder rate in Pennsylvania is Wilkinsburg with 104.0 murders per 100,000 people.
+The city with the highest murder rate in Pennsylvania is Clairton with 50.4 murders per 100,000 people.

 What is the city in Pennsylvania with highest number of murders?
-The city in Pennsylvania with the highest number of murders is Chester with 27 murders.
+The city in Pennsylvania with the highest number of murders is Philadelphia with 403 murders.

 For more reading on the Keystone State check out: